pingcap/tidb/README.md

 docker run -d -p 4000:4000 --name tidb-server tidb-server
 ```
 Then you can connect 127.0.0.1:4000 by mysql client or telnet.
-The tidb is ready for serve.
+The tidb is ready for serving.

-Please do not just put this on production environment, you need write your own configure replace the default configure.
+Please do not just put this on production environment, you need to write your own config to replace the default config.

 #### __Pre-requirement__